Something478/Scripts/Utility/README.md

-Note: these aren't devtools for people to use, these devtools are for me to use.
+Note: the devtools aren't for people to use, the devtools are for me to use.